-▼ How to Install WebLogic Server
+How to Install WebLogic Server

-Note - This procedure is based on the configuration that is described in "Simple Configuration" on page 15.
+Note - This procedure is based on the configuration that is described in "Simple Configuration" on page 21.
 If you are planning a different configuration, you must configure the WebLogic Server accordingly.

-- Follow the WebLogic Server documentation to install the WebLogic Server on the global file system or a failover file system. - 2.
+- 1. Follow the WebLogic Server documentation to install the WebLogic Server on the cluster file system or a highly available local file system. - 2.
 Follow the WebLogic Server Administration Guide to configure the WebLogic Domain.